vijaykiran/Leviathan/README.md

 #### Free and Open Source

 Leviathan was originally intended to be a commercial IDE.
-But I've been brought to my senses, and I finally understood that it's not a realistic goal.
-So I'm open sourcing the whole app, in the hopes that maybe it'll be useful to someone some day.
+But together, the community can make this an even higher quality app.

 #### Known incomplete things